 4. It has great cultural activities

 Canada is a country with great multiculturalism.
 This is because its population is composed of people from different parts of the world, and also because how welcome it is for foreign people.
+There are various activities where you can meet new people.

 Historically, its population is based on a mix between indigenous population and English and French settlers.
 However, today people can be found from many other places such as Latin America or China.